theramiyer/blog/_posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 This is difficult to explain, in part because the validity or relevance of Article 370 itself is in question, given the eroded nature of the article.
 The Government of India had almost full control over the state anyway.
 Elections have been difficult in the state, and the Legislative Assembly had gotten dissolved, effectively bringing in President's Rule in the state.

-This meant that the state had lost all autonomy.
+This meant that the state had already lost all autonomy.
+Although, there was hope that there will be Assembly elections.

-How the accession of Jammu and Kashmir, as per the norm, and as per what the United Nations had said, was to hold a plebiscite in Jammu and Kashmir, asking the people what they wanted.
+The accession of Jammu and Kashmir, as per the norm, and as per what the United Nations had said, should have happened by holding a plebiscite in Jammu and Kashmir, asking the people what they wanted.
 A plebiscite is out of question given that the region is still highly militarised.
 Another way of doing it, was proposing to the Constituent Assembly of Jammu and Kashmir the accession of Jammu and Kashmir to the Union of India, but the Constituent Assembly does not exist.

-The Shimla Agreement states that India and Pakistan will handle all disputes about Kashmir bilaterally, and the two parties will entertain no interference from any third party.
-This includes the United Nations.
-The India-administered part of Jammu and Kashmir is an internal matter.
+The Shimla Agreement states that India and Pakistan will handle all disputes about Kashmir bilaterally, and the two parties will entertain no interference from any third party, unless both parties, together, felt the need to.
+This includes the involvement of the United Nations.
+This makes the India-administered part of Jammu and Kashmir an internal matter.
 The Government of India, through a Presidential Order, can amend Article 370, which it did.
 Since there was President's Rule in the region, the President could consult the Governor about the accession of Jammu and Kashmir to India.
 The Governor accepted it.
 Kashmir lost its special status.

 ## Prime Minister Modi's speech